Dental Hygiene / Periodontal Health/ Gum Disease Prevention

 Certain lifestyle choices can have a great impact on the health of tissues and your overall health in the mouth.
-If you are a smoker or heavy drinker, make sure to get regular screenings when you visit the dentist.
+If you are a smoker or heavy drinker, make sure to get regular screenings when you visit our office.

 Periodontal (Gum Disease) Prevention

 Often when bacteria in plaque (a sticky, colorless film that forms in the mouth) builds up between the gums and teeth, gum disease can form.
 When the bacteria begin to grow, the gums surrounding the tooth can become inflamed.
 If left untreated, this inflammation can cause a deterioration of gums and bone, and lead to problems like gum recession, tooth loss and pain.
 It has been proven that gum disease is also associated with other common diseases like diabetes and heart disease.
 It's important to be aware of your gum health to prevent periodontal problems down the road.

 We also offer periodontal cleanings and treatment, to help you stay on top of your gum health.
 It's a good idea to get an annual comprehensive periodontal evaluation, where we examine your teeth, plaque level, gums, bite and bone structure and identify any risk factors that might increase your risk for gum disease.
 Every day routine does make a difference.
 Be sure to brush teeth after meals, including your tongue, where bacteria can hide and grow.
 Floss at least once daily.
 Swish with mouthwash to reduce plaque and remove food particles.
 Avoid smoking, and if you are a heart disease patient or a diabetic, be extra aware of your gum health.